 - The sauce will thicken to a gravy to pour over your slow cooker pot roast.

-- If you like, you can substitute red wine for some of the water if you want a richer gravy.
+- If you like, you can substitute red wine for some of the water for a richer gravy.

-- Try garnishing with fresh herbs like thyme or rosemary.
+- Try garnishing with herbs like fresh thyme or fresh rosemary.
 (If you have extra herbs after you garnish your crockpot chuck pot roast, freeze the herbs for another time – here’s how!)

 - Use your Instant Pot for Steamed Broccoli on the side and dinner practically cooked itself!
 (I know you love your slow cooker, but curious if the Instant Pot is right for you?
 Read my review.)

-- If you don’t have an Instant Pot, Sautéed Green Beans would go great with this slow cooker pot roast!
+- If you don’t have an Instant Pot, Sautéed Green Beans would go great with this slow cooker pot roast recipe!

 - Try my Easy Dinner Rolls or serve with a loaf of Simple Sourdough Bread.
 What a feast!